iandennismiller/swandive/readme.md

 0. Done

     At this point, you have a fully configured EC2 instance that is ready for Swandive.
+You can go back to the Swandive installation process now.

 ## What software does Swandive use?